ArjhanToteck/Sylva/Readme.md

 In a post-credit scene, Agostýn informs the director, a man in a white cloak with a steel mask, about his and the player’s misadventure.

 “I am disappointed, but I am also sure our contact in Zakarra will understand.
 As for [player name]...
 I am pleased with the way he controlled the situation.
 Perhaps it is time we met.”

+# Starter Quest Ideas:
+Sneak into a prison and neutralize a target who can’t be trusted to keep quiet Destroy a rival gang’s gambling operation and kill everyone inside Collect extortion money from a non-cooperative business